mongodb/docs/source/reference/glossary.rst

       The application layer that uses a database for data persistence and storage. :term:`Drivers <driver>` provide the interface level between the application layer and the database level.

+   failover
+      The process that allows one of the :term:`secondary` nodes in a :term:`replica set` to become :term:`primary` in the event of some operational disturbance.

+      .. seealso:: ":ref:`Replica Set Failover <replica-set-failover>`."

+   data center awareness
+      The facility to manage :term:`replica sets <replica set>` or :term:`shard clusters <shard cluster>` an awareness of the infrastructure (e.g. data center, rack, network up-link, storage array) that hosts the database instance.

+      .. seealso:: ":js:data:`members.tags`" and ":ref:`data center awareness
+         <replica-set-data-center-awareness>`."

+   recovering
+      A :term:`replica set` status, that reflects nodes which are in the process of synchronizing or re-synchronizing their data collection, before becoming proper :term:`secondary` nodes.